yashaskhot/TinyGo/README.md

 # TinyGo
- A Url Shortener built with Golang using GoFiber framework.
+ A Url Shortener built with Golang using GoFiber framework and Redis DB.

  Docker Command to get the Server running at Port 3000